Conditions predicted to worsen in Toronto as poor air quality, high levels of pollution confirmed | CBC News

 Special weather statement for Toronto continues Wednesday

-Environment Canada has increased the air quality risk level for Toronto Wednesday, up from Tuesday, as smokey conditions continue to swirl around the city and the smell of burning fills the air.
+Environment Canada has increased the air quality risk level for Toronto on Wednesday, up from Tuesday, as smoky conditions continue to swirl around the city and the smell of burning fills the air.

-Yesterday, the weather agency had set Toronto's air quality to a moderate risk level on the Air Quality Health Index scale.
-On a scale of 1-10, the city was a five.

-For Wednesday, Environment Canada predicts Toronto will reach a seven, which indicates high risk level during the day and that high risk is set to continue into Thursday.

 The agency issued a special weather alert for the city Wednesday morning, stating that high levels of pollution had developed due to forest fires in Quebec and northeastern Ontario.

+When the index indicates a high level of risk, the general population should consider rescheduling or reducing outdoor activities if symptoms are experienced.
+At-risk populations should reschedule outdoor activities, according to Environment Canada.

+"Stop those outdoor activities and contact a health-care provider, if you or someone in your care experiences shortness of breath or wheezing, asthma attacks, cough, dizziness or chest pains," said Kidd.

-"Poor air quality will persist into the weekend," it said.
-Environment Canada's warnings were firmer than Tuesday, as the agency previously said there were hopes the conditions would ease by the weekend.
+"Poor air quality will persist into the weekend," said Environment Canada's statement.
+The agency's most recent warning was firmer than Tuesday, as the agency previously said there were hopes the conditions would ease by the weekend.
+A low pressure system that could bring in cleaner air may arrive by Sunday, said Kidd.

 "Wildfire smoke can be harmful to everyone's health even at low concentrations.
-Continue to take actions to protect your health and reduce exposure to smoke," it said.
+Continue to take actions to protect your health and reduce exposure to smoke," states Environment Canada in its alert for Toronto.

 Air quality and visibility due to the wildfire smoke can fluctuate over short distances and can vary considerably from hour to hour.
 But wildfire smoke can be harmful even at low concentrations, it said.

-Wear a mask if outside, says Environment Canada
+Wear a mask if outside, recommends Environment Canada

 If you must spend time outdoors, Environment Canada recommends wearing a well-fitted respirator type mask like an N95 to help reduce exposure to fine particles in smoke.